IBM/z_ansible_collections_samples/zos_security/zosmf_sca/README.md

 # z/OSMF Security Configuration Assistant

-This project provides sample playbooks which demonstrate how to validate security requirements on the target z/OS systems.
+This project provides sample playbooks which demonstrate how to validate security requirements on the target z/OS systems by leveraging z/OSMF Security Configuration Assistant (SCA).
 These playbooks leverage module `zmf_sca` provided by IBM z/OSMF collection included in the Red Hat Ansible Certified Content for IBM Z.

 It is a good practice to review the playbook sample contents before executing